Morita equivalences between algebraic dependent type theories: Introduction

 Morita equivalence between theories $T_1$ and $T_2$ is defined as a map $f : T_1 \to T_2$ such that the unit $\eta_X : X \to f^*(f_!(X))$ of the adjunction $f_! \dashv f^*$ generated by this map is a weak equivalence for every cofibrant object $X$.
 Note that the notions of weak equivalences between models and cofibrant models make sense even the model structure does not exist.
 If it does exist, then a map is a Morita equivalence if and only if the adjunction is a Quillen equivalence.
 This gives us a tool that allows us to compare models of different type theories.
 Syntactic equivalences are weaker than Morita equivalences.
 A map is a syntactic equivalence if the initial models of theories are weakly equivalent.
 More precisely, a map $f : T_1 \to T_2$ is a syntactic equivalence if and only if the unique map $0 \to f^*(0)$ is a weak equivalence.

 There is also a characterization of Morita equivalences in syntactic terms.
 It seems that this characterization is the most useful one if we want to check that a specific map is a Morita equivalence.
 To work with this characterization, it is useful to assume that the theories are confluent.
-Roughly speaking, this means that we can choose a direction of axioms so that this relation is confluent.
+Roughly speaking, this means that we can choose a direction of axioms so that the relation corresponding to the axioms with the chosen direction is confluent.
 We will give a formal definition of confluent theories in the setting of algebraic type theories.

 Unfortunately, we still do not know whether all of the examples listed above are indeed Morita equivalences.
 Nevertheless, we prove that this is true for the first example and give several other simple examples.